-4. AUX: Press repeatedly to cycle through FES/DVD (if equipped),
+4. AUX: Press repeatedly to cycle through FES/DVD (if equipped), LINE IN (auxiliary audio mode),

-LINE IN (auxiliary audio mode) and SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).
+SYNC (late availability - if equipped) and SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).

 For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.